AhmedHenawy11/frontend-mentor-newbie/README.md

-# Frontend Mentor Newbie Project
+# Frontend Mentor Newbie

-Welcome to the **Frontend Mentor Newbie Project** repository!
+Welcome to the **Frontend Mentor Newbie ** repository!
 This project contains frontend challenges from [Frontend Mentor](https://www.frontendmentor.io/) aimed at helping developers practice and improve their frontend development skills.

 ## Overview

-This repository contains beginner-level challenges provided by Frontend Mentor.
+This repository contains beginner-level ** Newbie ** challenges provided by Frontend Mentor.
 Each challenge is an opportunity to learn and practice various frontend development skills, such as responsive design, HTML, CSS, and JavaScript.

 ## Features